serenabooth/Bayes-TrEx/CLEVR/README.md

 The inference code is contained in `clevr-iep/scripts/analyze_level_sets.py`.

 Output is saved to `output/`.
 In each results folder, we create an `accepted_latents.txt` file, which consists of the respective lists of accepted proposals and their corresponding probabilities.

+## Questions?

+If you have questions about this Bayes-TrEx+CLEVR code, email serenabooth -at- csail.mit.edu If you have general questions about Bayes-TrEx, email {serenabooth, yilun, ajshah, julie_a_shah} -at- csail.mit.edu